 Meet UPB Holding, a forward-looking company that operates in engineering, production and construction.
-The successful leading Latvian industrial enterprise group has 25 years of experience in domestic and export markets.
+The successful leading Latvian industrial enterprise group has over 25 years of experience in domestic and export markets.

 BIM helps win and plan projects better